Linafina100/GenomeAnalysis/README.md

 analyses/: Stores the outputs and results, including QC reports and assembly statistics.

+figures/: figures used in wiki to show results.

+logs/: logs of analysis

 ## Pipeline
 1. Preprocessing & quality control.
 2. Genome assembly.